erbon7/pcam_analysis/README.md

 The training and testing was done on an AWS ubuntu deep learning image with an NVIDIA K80 GPU card.

+## Results

+Three different types of convolutional neural networks (CNNs, also named ConvNets) were tested on the dataset.
+CNNs leverage the spatial information of 2D images and are therefore very well suited for classification tasks and their architecture is inspired by the visual cortex.

+Here we try four different models for the PCAM dataset:
+1. Simple and shallow CNN model with few (6) layers.
+1. Deep CNN model with multiple layers,
+1. Transfer learning model based on Google Inception V3 with ImageNet weights.
+1. Full re-training of the Inception V3 on the PCAM dataset.

 ## Bibliography